cschoi/2013-norwich-biology/session3-shell.rst

 We are already familiar with what the first of these two commands
-does: it creates a list containing the number of characters, words, and lines in each file in the `Bert` directory.
+does: it creates a list containing the number of characters, words, and lines in each file in the `Lawrence` directory.
 This list is then piped into the `sort` command, so that it can be sorted.
 Notice there are two options given to sort::